ataliercio/HZA_CMSDASLPC23/README.md

 - top processes (ttW, ttZ, ttjets and single top production): those processes can easly have leptons in the final state

-Those signal and background processes are specified in teh `sample_2018UL_all.yml` file that you will have to use
+Those signal and background processes are specified in the `sample_2018UL_all.yml` file that you will have to use

 ## Event selection